Alick Nkhata: Death

 On October 19, 1978, Selous Scouts, a special forces unit of the Rhodesian Army, flew into Zambia using helicopters marked “Rhodesia Air Force” at very low altitudes, avoiding Zambian radar.

 The main target of the Rhodesian raid was Mkushi camp, where the Zimbabwe People’s Revolutionary Army (ZIPRA) was training its guerrillas.
 ZIPRA was the armed wing of the Zimbabwe African People’s Union (ZAPU), then waging a bush war against the Rhodesian government of Ian Douglas Smith.

 Raids into ZIPRA camps in Zambia were carried out by specialized Rhodesian military units led by the notorious Green Leader, real name Chris Dixon, who openly ordered the Zambian airforce not to interfere with their operations or face similar action.
-If the Zambian airforce intervened, warned Green Leader, they would be wiped off the skies.
-In one video, Green Leader can be heard on his radio communicating with the Zambian airport tower and airforce base commander:

-In a shocking response, the Zambian base commander communicating with Green Leader agrees to keep his Soviet-supplied MIG Fighter planes on the ground.
+The Zambian base commander communicating with Green Leader agrees to keep his Soviet-supplied MIG Fighter planes on the ground.

 In 1974 Alick Nkhata retired to his farm at Mkushi, although he continued to play music occasionally.
 The farm he bought was among what were called abandoned farmlands which white farmers had left in the hands of the lands board.

-As fate would have it, his farm was close to a camp of ZIPRA guerrillas.
+A camp of ZIPRA guerrillas had established itself close to Nkhata's farm.
 On October 19, 1978, Smith’s forces attacked the camp and Nkhata was killed in the crossfire.